poshie0456/simplelinuxEnum/README.md

-# simplelinuxEnum using bash, basic
+# simplelinuxEnum
+Using bash, basic, for creating quick enum info